Google Assistant is insanely smarter at CES 2019. Here’s how it’s changing

 Google Assistant in your car

-If you don’t have a dedicated Android Auto device built into your car, you’re not out of luck.
+If you don’t have a dedicated Android Auto device built into your car, you’re not out of luck in 2019.
 You can still just mount up your phone and use that, or take your pick of new auto accessories that will come with Google Assistant built-in.

 Both Anker and JBL are working on devices to plug right into your car’s lighter port and connect via Bluetooth or auxiliary cable.
 They provide a link between your phone and your car’s stereo, and they’re microphones will reduce echo, making it easier to give commands to Google Assistant.